makrai/notes/kratzer88-stage-level-individual-level-pred.md

 of the sort considered here.
 If the main predicate in the antecedent Is

-not unaccust�tive, its subject i s bt�se-genert�ted outside of VP t�nd ht�s
+not unaccustative, its subject i s btase-genertated outside of VP tand htas

 to be mapped Into the embedded restrictive clliUse at logical form (recall again that we are only talking about tndlvtdual-level